Phrase lesson

 Quick use

-Use くすりをのんでいます (kusuri o nonde imasu) at the hospital or clinic when you explain medicine you are taking.
-It lets you give the key fact first before adding details.
+Use くすりをのんでいます (kusuri o nonde imasu) at the hospital or clinic when you want to tell medical staff that you are already taking medicine.

 Chunk or pattern